Audition Songs for A Chorus Line – By Character

 Last Updated: June 6, 2025

-If you’re looking for audition songs for A Chorus Line, it’s best to choose an energetic or theatrical song from classic musical theatre repertoire that matches the show’s tone and suits your vocal type.
-Be sure to check your audition notice for any specific song guidelines.
+When considering audition songs for A Chorus Line, it’s fitting to choose a theatrical song from classic musical theatre repertoire that aligns with the tone of the show and suits your vocal type.
+Always refer to the audition notice for specific guidelines.

 Because A Chorus Line is a musical that premiered in 1975, the audition songs below are drawn from musicals between the 1970s and 1990s.
 Each one has been carefully hand-picked and reviewed by a musical theatre professional to ensure fit and audition readiness.